ByteRookie/AGS_Service/README.md

 ## Configuration

 The integration can be configured entirely from Home Assistant's **Devices & Services** UI.
 1. **Select rooms** – pick one or more areas using the built‑in area selector.
+Previously chosen rooms are listed for reference.
 2. **Choose devices** – for each room, select all media player entities that belong to it.
+A small summary of rooms and devices entered so far is shown on every screen.
-3. **Enter device details** – specify the type (`tv` or `speaker`), priority and optional override string for every selected device.
+3. **Enter device details** – specify the type (`tv` or `speaker`), priority and optional **override** string for every selected device.
+The override value keeps AGS active whenever the device plays media whose identifier contains that string.
-4. **Add playback sources** – supply a name, value and content type.
-You can repeat this step to add several sources.
+4. **Manage sources** – a table style form lets you add or remove as many playback sources as you like, each with a name, value, content type and optional default flag.
-5. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation.
+5. **Set global options** – configure items like `primary_delay`, `homekit_player` and sensor creation while reviewing the rooms and devices you've entered.
-6. **Review the summary** – confirm the listed rooms, devices and sources before creating the entry.
+6. **Review the summary** – confirm the listed rooms, devices and sources.
+From here you can jump back to add more rooms or devices before saving.
 Manual YAML configuration continues to work for advanced setups using the structure below.

 Available options:
 - `disable_zone` – if `True`, the service ignores the state of `zone.home`.
-- `override_content` – for a device entry; when the device plays media containing this value, AGS remains active.
+- `override_content` – optional string for a device entry.
+When the selected player is playing media whose identifier contains this string, AGS keeps the room active regardless of occupancy (for example `bluetooth`).
 - `primary_delay` – seconds to wait before clearing the primary speaker (default `5`).
 - `homekit_player` – media player entity used when exposing the player to HomeKit.
 - `create_sensors` – create dedicated sensor entities.